0x416c616e/VBoxHardenedLoader/Binary/howto.md

 ### Step 2.
 Creating VM with required setting

-In this example we are installing and configuring VirtualBox on x64 notebook with 6Gb of RAM and 4x Intel Core i7 Haswell  CPU running full patch Windows 8.1.
+In this example we are installing and configuring VirtualBox on x64 PC running full patch Windows 8.1.

 Create a new virtual machine (in this example it will be named "vm0") and configure it in the following way: